AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

   * The class must exist in EduBook (i.e. there is at least one student belonging to the specified class).
   * At least one student in the specified class must currently have the assignment marked.

+Examples:
+* `unmark a/Tutorial 1 n/John Doe` — unmarks `Tutorial 1` of `John Doe` as not completed
+* `unmark a/Homework n/Bob` — unmarks `Homework` of `Bob` as not completed
+* `unmark a/Tutorial 1 c/Class 1-A` — unmarks `Tutorial 1` as not completed for all students in `Class 1-A`, skipping those who do not have the assignment or whose assignment is already unmarked
+* `unmark a/Homework c/Tutorial Group 2` — unmarks `Homework` as not completed for all students in `Tutorial Group 2`, skipping those who do not have the assignment or whose assignment is already unmarked

 Upon successful unmarking, the assignment will revert to red colour.

-Examples:
-* `mark a/Tutorial 1 n/John Doe` — marks `Tutorial 1` of `John Doe` as completed
-* `mark a/Homework n/Bob` — marks `Homework` of `Bob` as completed
-* `mark a/Tutorial 1 c/Class 1-A` — marks `Tutorial 1` as completed for all students in `Class 1-A`, skipping those who do not have the assignment or whose assignment is already marked
-* `mark a/Homework c/Tutorial Group 2` — marks `Homework` as completed for all students in `Tutorial Group 2`, skipping those who do not have the assignment or whose assignment is already marked

 ### Apply a label: `label`